 10:00 AM In-person at HMH multi-purpose room, free

-“Second Company Missionary James Ely” with Lane Davey, Professor, University of Hawai‘i at Mānoa and Chris Cook.
+“The First Storybook Printed in the Hawaiian Language” with Lane Davey, Professor, University of Hawai‘i at Mānoa and Chris Cook.
+In-Person.

 5:00-8:00 AM (Performance starts at 6:00 PM) In-person; $45 per person

 The evening includes historic portrayals of Tau’a, Betsey Stockton, Rev. William Richards, and Clarissa Richards, starting promptly at 6:00 pm.
 Visit the houses and exhibits 5:00-6:00 PM.
 Food and a cash bar will be available for purchase.
 Please RSVP.